Cluster automorphism group of braid varieties: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Eugene Gorsky, Melissa Sherman-Bennett, David Speyer and Jos\'e Simental and Amanda Schwartz for the useful discussions and helpful comments.
-The author is also deeply in debt to Pavel Galashin for his code in double braid varieties \cite{Galashin}, most braid diagrams and quivers are motivated by his code.
-The author is partially supported by the NSF grant DMS-2302305.
+The author is also deeply in debt to Pavel Galashin for his code in double braid varieties \cite{Galashin}, most braid diagrams and quivers are similar to his code.
+The author is partially supported by the NSF grant DMS-2302305 and DMS-2103582.